aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Originally a Dutch colony in the 17th century, by 1815 Guyana had become a British possession.
 The abolition of slavery led to black settlement of urban areas and the importation of indentured servants from India to work the sugar plantations.
 This ethnocultural divide has persisted and has led to turbulent politics.
-Guyana achieved independence from the UK in 1966, but until the early 1990s it was ruled mostly by socialist-oriented governments.
-In 1992, Cheddi JAGAN was elected president, in what is considered the country's first free and fair election since independence.
-Upon his death five years later, he was succeeded by his wife Janet, who resigned in 1999 due to poor health.
-Her successor, Bharrat JAGDEO, was reelected in 2001.
+Guyana achieved independence from the UK in 1966, and since then it has been ruled mostly by socialist-oriented governments.
+In 1992, Cheddi JAGAN was elected president in what is considered the country's first free and fair election since independence.
+After his death five years later, his wife, Janet JAGAN, became president but resigned in 1999 due to poor health.
+Her successor, Bharrat JAGDEO, was reelected in 2001 and again in 2006.

 People Guyana